rafatuita/dashboard_wiki/Installation.md

-Development releases are build by our countinous integration on every successful master build.
-They are pushed to [`kubernetesdashboarddev/kubernetes-dashboard-$ARCH`](https://hub.docker.com/r/kubernetesdashboarddev) repositories.
-Each build produces one image for each architecture.
-The images are then tagged with SHA of the commit they were built at and `head` tag is updated to reference the newest one.
-It means that you can use them to test all the latest features and improvements, but they are not as stable as official releases.
+## Official release

+## Development release

+Besides official releases, there are also development releases, that are done after every successful master build.
+It is not advised to use them on production environment as they are less stable than the official ones.
 Following sections describe installation and discovery of development releases.

-## Installation
+### Installation

 In most of the use cases you need to execute the following command to deploy latest development release: